CMSgov/bluebutton-web-server/checklist.md

 ### Additional Notes & Questions

-This repository is close to meeting Tier 3 requirments.
+This repository is close to meeting Tier 3 requirements.
 The documentation is accurate except for a few places where it needs to be filled out.

 - Roles & Responsibilities in COMMUNITY.md
 - Members in COMMUNITY.md